 Do you use pesticides in your garden?
 Did you buy the squash from the store?
 If so, make sure you thoroughly clean the skin before giving it to the chooks!
 The skin is not bad for these birds, but that kind of chemical is.

 Yes, your chooks can also eat squash seeds!
 It is safe for them, and it seems to be a flock favorite.
 There is a big possibility that your chickens would eat all of it first before they start pecking at the other parts.

-Again, do you use pesticides in your garden?
-Maybe, you bought the squash from the store?
-If so, we suggest you skip giving them the leaves.
-With the texture of leaves, it could be hard to get rid of the chemical that touched them.
+If you use pesticides in your garden or if the squash is store-bought, we suggest you skip giving them the leaves.
+With the texture of leaves, it could be hard to get rid of the chemicals that touched them.